ahmedmansour5/Smart-Shopping-Cart/README.md

 * The hardware used is a Raspberry pi model 3B+ as the microprocessor, a 7-inch capacitive touch control screen, and RFID chips as embedded sensors.

-* The backend used is a NoSQL (MongoDB) cloud-based database server.
+* The backend used is a NoSQL (MongoDB) Cloud-Based database server.

 * The OS used on top of the microprocessor is UBUNTU MATE 18.04 Linux OS.